Sidharth Malhotra: Career

-Debut and breakthrough (2012–2016)
+Early work and breakthrough (2012–2016)

-Malhotra had his first acting role in 2009 in the television serial Dharti Ka Veer Yodha Prithviraj Chauhan, in which he played the small role of Jaichand.
-Interested in further pursuing an acting career, he successfully auditioned for a film to be directed by Anubhav Sinha.
-However, the film was shelved, following which he worked as an assistant director to Karan Johar on the 2010 film My Name Is Khan.
+Keenly interested in pursuing a film career, Malhotra successfully auditioned for a film to be directed by Anubhav Sinha.
+However, the film was shelved, and he instead worked as an assistant director to Karan Johar on the 2010 film My Name Is Khan.
 In 2012, he made his film debut with Johar's teen drama Student of the Year alongside newcomers Varun Dhawan and Alia Bhatt.
 He was cast as Abhimanyu Singh, a scholarship student, who competes with his wealthy best friends to win an annual school championship.
-Film critic Rajeev Masand of CNN-IBN considered his performance to be "earnest", adding that he had "a pleasing presence."
+Film critic Rajeev Masand of CNN-IBN considered his performance to be "earnest", adding that he had "a pleasing presence".
 Student of the Year was a financial success, grossing ₹1.09 billion Worldwide.
+The film earned him several nominations including Filmfare Award for Best Male Debut and won him the Stardust Award for Breakthrough Performance – Male.

 Following a year-long absence from the screen, Malhotra starred opposite Parineeti Chopra in the 2014 romantic comedy Hasee Toh Phasee, which tells the love story of a scientist and an under-confident aspiring businessman.
 Saibal Chatterjee of NDTV praised his screen presence and compared it to the early work of Amitabh Bachchan.
+While, Sukanya Verma found him to be "immensely likeable" as Nikhil.
 The film performed moderately well at the box office, with global revenues of ₹620 million.
 In the Mohit Suri-directed romantic thriller Ek Villain, he played Guru Divekar, a hardened criminal whose terminally-ill wife (played by Shraddha Kapoor) is murdered by a serial killer (played by Riteish Deshmukh).
 Shubhra Gupta of The Indian Express reviewed his performance as "watchable even if he has a hard time doing menace — he just seems so nice and wholesome all the time, even when he is crunching bones."
 The film became a commercial success with worldwide revenues of over ₹1.7 billion.
 The box office performance of the film established him as one of the most promising new actors of Hindi cinema.

 Malhotra next appeared in a 2015 remake of the 2011 American film Warrior, titled Brothers, directed by Karan Malhotra and co-starring Akshay Kumar.
 The film received negative reviews and under-performed at the box office.
-Malhotra's next release, the Shakun Batra-directed family drama Kapoor & Sons, proved to be a critical and commercial success, grossing ₹ 1.53 billion worldwide.
+Malhotra's next release, the Shakun Batra-directed family drama Kapoor & Sons (2016), proved to be a critical and commercial success, grossing ₹ 1.53 billion worldwide.
 Featuring an ensemble cast including Fawad Khan, and Alia Bhatt, the film tells the story of two brothers of contrasting personalities (Malhotra and Khan) who return home to their dysfunctional family after their grandfather suffers from a cardiac arrest.
 A reviewer for India Today thought that Malhotra was overshadowed by Khan in the film, though Namrata Joshi of The Hindu wrote that "he holds his own with his solid presence and vulnerable glances".